 - work with other agencies and bodies, such as museums and educational services, to develop services and initiatives in the community.

 Senior librarians will also need to:

 - manage and motivate a team of staff who could be working across several libraries

-- acquire resources/funding and manage budgets
+- select and acquire stock and manage budgets and resources

 - oversee the refurbishment of the library